I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

 \subsubsection{Diverse Capabilities and Creative Exploration}

 As an disentangled and unified framework, I2VControl can combine multiple spatial control ideas without conflict, which can greatly meet the needs of video creation users.
-We show some examples in Fig.~\ref{fig:diversity}.
-The first three columns represent several situations of 6-DOF object movement, including basic translation and rotation.
-Note that the second column is a translation along the Z-axis, and the third column is the rotation of the head, which are difficult to achieve in previous methods.
-The fourth column shows an arbitrary camera movement.
-The fifth and sixth columns are motion brushes for objects and fluids, respectively.
-In the seventh column, we show a combined effect, where the camera and object movements, and the motion strength based brush are employed in one single sample.
-The eighth column shows a creative control from user idea.
-Specifically, we keep the foreground still and the background zoomed out, making it look like the background is quickly moving backwards (the Hitchcockian camera movement).
-Due to constraints on time and page space, we did not show more inspiring ideas.
-However, the examples provided sufficiently demonstrate that our system empowers users with the tools they need to unleash their creativity, encouraging them to explore and devise more intriguing control combinations.
+We show some examples in Fig.~\ref{fig:diversity} (please see the captions in the figure for textual explanation).
+The examples provided sufficiently demonstrate that our system empowers users with tools to unleash their creativity, encouraging them to explore and devise more intriguing control combinations.